heathermcb/popexposure/README.md

 1. **Python**
    If you do not already have Python, you can install Python at [https://www.python.org/downloads/](https://www.python.org/downloads/).
    We recommend programming in Python with VS Code.
-   We've provided a virtual environment containing the requirements of `PopExp` at [https://github.com/heathermcb/PopExp](https://github.com/heathermcb/PopExp).
+   We've provided a virtual environment containing the requirements of `Pop_Exp` at [https://github.com/heathermcb/PopExp](https://github.com/heathermcb/PopExp).

 2. **Inputs**
    You need: